maths/moodle-qtype_stack/doc/en/Developer/Development_track.md

 2. **DONE** Add back the help for editing PRT nodes.
 3. **DONE** When validating the editing form, actually evaluate the Maxima code.
 4. **DONE** When validating the editing form, ensure there are no @ and $ in the fields that expect Maxima code.
-5. Ensure links from the editing form end up at the STACK docs.
+5. **DONE** Ensure links from the editing form end up at the STACK docs.
 This is now work in progress, but relies on http://tracker.moodle.org/browse/MDL-34035 getting accepted into Moodle core.
 In which case we can use this commit: https://github.com/timhunt/moodle-qtype_stack/compare/helplinks.
 6. **DONE** Hide dropdown input type in the editing form until there is a way to set the list of choices.

 ### Testing questions